ryanyae/Music-Player/README.md

 ### **TASK 3**
 * As a user I want to be able to add songs to my playlist.
 * As a user I want to be able to make new playlists.
-* As a user I want to be able to pause my music whenever I want.
+* As a user I want to be able to pause and resume my music whenever I want.
 * As a user I want to be able to delete some playlists.